Eight Provinces of Korea: Provinces before 1895

-In 1413 (the 13th year of the reign of King Jeongjong), the northeastern boundary of Korea was extended to the Tumen River.
+In 1413 (the 13th year of the reign of King Jeongjong), the north-eastern boundary of Korea was extended to the Tumen River.
 The country was reorganized into eight provinces: Chungcheong, Gangwon, Gyeonggi, Gyeongsang, Jeolla, P'unghae (renamed Hwanghae in 1417), P'yŏngan, and Yŏnggil (eventually renamed Hamgyŏng in 1509).

-Districts of 1895-96
+Districts of 1895–96

 For almost 500 years, the eight-province system remained virtually unchanged.
 In 1895 (the 32nd year of the reign of King Gojong), the five-century-old provincial system was abolished.
 On May 26 of that year—as part of the Gabo Reform—the country was redivided into 23 districts, each named for the city or county that was its capital.

-(Each district name in the following list links to the article on the province from which the district was formed, and where more detailed information on the district is provided):
+Each district name in the following list links to the article on the province from which the district was formed, and where more detailed information on the district is provided: